 About the College

 The Dorothy F. Schmidt College of Arts and Letters includes many public performance and exhibition spaces.
-Performance spaces include the 500-seat University Theatre and two black box theaters.
-Annually, these venues present more than 30 concerts, six to eight different theater performances, three dance performances and numerous lectures.
+Performance spaces include the 500-seat University Theatre, two black box theaters, and FAU’s resident professional theater company, Theatre Lab.
+Annually, these venues present more than 30 concerts, eight-to-twelve different theater performances, three dance performances and numerous lectures.
 There are also two galleries on campus; the Schmidt Center Gallery and the Ritter Art Gallery.
 Each gallery presents four to six exhibitions during the academic year.
-Theaters in the Living Room Theaters complex are used for film study classes during the day, and are open at night and on weekends showing independent and foreign films, and serving lunch and dinner.
+Theaters in the Living Room Theaters complex are used for film study classes in our College’s School of Communication during the day, and are open at night and on weekends showing independent and foreign films, and serving lunch and dinner.